Korean War Legacy Project

 Bio

-John V. Larson was born in Victoria County, Texas, in 1928, and graduated from Victoria High School in 1945.
-He joined the U.S. Navy in 1946, where he served in a Naval Combat Demolition Unit (NCDU) in San Diego, California, until 1949.
-During a short-term discharge, he attended Victoria Junior College before being drafted into the U.S. Army in April 1950.
-His basic training for the U.S. Army was at Fort Leonard Wood, Missouri, where he was trained in engineering for a Military Occupation Specialty (MOS).
-Afterwards, he was transferred to Fort Walters, Texas where he was given a new assignment in a special unit of the U.S. Air Force.
-Special Company Army Regular with Air Force (SCARWAF), Company B, was tasked with mine removal, infrastructure repair, and training personnel throughout post-World War II Europe, working from Dreux-Louvilliers Air Base, a former United States Air Force base, about fifty miles outside Paris, France.
+John V. Larson was born in Victoria County, Texas, in 1928 and graduated from Victoria High School in 1945.
+In 1946, he joined the U.S. Navy and served in a Naval Combat Demolition Unit (NCDU) in San Diego until 1949.
+After a brief discharge, he attended Victoria Junior College.
+However, in April 1950, he was drafted into the U.S. Army.
+He completed basic training at Fort Leonard Wood, Missouri, where he trained in engineering for a Military Occupation Specialty (MOS).
+He was then transferred to Fort Walters, Texas, and reassigned to a special U.S. Air Force unit known as SCARWAF (Special Company Army Regular with Air Force).
+Serving in Company B, Larson worked on mine removal, infrastructure repair, and training personnel.
+His unit operated from Dreux-Louvilliers Air Base, a former U.S. Air Force base located about fifty miles outside Paris, France, supporting post–World War II recovery efforts.

 Video Clips